pietmichal/michalpietraszko.com/posts/how-to-make-an-accurate-estimate-you-dont.md

 ---
-title: How to make an accurate time estimate?
+title: How to make an accurate estimate?
 You don't.
 description: Recent tweets and general notion about estimates made me worry about how an average software developer preceives estimation.
+publishedDate: 25 Oct 2020
+modifiedDate: 25 Oct 2020
+mediumUrl: xyz
+devtoUrl: xyz
 ---

 A recent popular tweet made me worry because people might agree with it for the wrong reason.